g-les/floss2yar/README.md

 ## Premise
-This tooling came out of an attempt to speed up a 'secret-sauce' of my YARA workflow.
-One of the first things I'd do when facing a new cluster of malware or sample I was tasked with would be to run FLOSS on the file.
-By happen-stance in 2020 I saw a tweet from Marc Ochsenmeier referencing the '-x' flag (or expert :D) that kindly highlights likely encoding functions from FLOSS's emulation in addition to some other goodies.
+This tooling came out of an attempt to speed up a 'secret-sauce' of our YARA workflow.
+One of the first things we'd do when facing a new cluster of malware or sample tasked with would be to run FLOSS on the file.
+A tweet from Marc Ochsenmeier referencing the '-x' flag (or expert :D) that kindly highlights likely encoding functions from FLOSS's emulation in addition to some other goodies.
 Example of the old run of FLOSS with -x flag showing function scoring:

 ```
 $ floss Testing/SampleDump//Turla/35f205367e2e5f8a121925bbae6ff07626b526a7 -x